UOkoronkwo/Cloud-Resume-Project/README.md

 ## 📊 Visitor Counter Example
 The site includes a live visitor counter powered by DynamoDB.
-Each page load invokes API Gateway → Lambda → DynamoDB, which atomically increments and returns the visitor count.
+Each page load invokes API Gateway → Lambda → DynamoDB, which automatically increments and returns the visitor count.

 ---